cvetomir-todorov/SmallProjects/README.md

 # Small projects

+## Linked-list implemented with an array

+Implementation of the linked-list data structure via an array, which leads to an improved performance because of the fixed number of initial allocations, reduced GC pressure, cache locality.

+Tags: C#, .NET, data structures, linked-list

 ## Reflection performance benchmarking

 Alternative ways of using reflection in a way that doesn't decrease performance when compared to regular static functions, class/interface methods, delegates.